 Phone: (414) 297-MATC (6282)

 The CNA training at J.Johnson Education Center is designed to help students prepare for and pass the State of Wisconsin nurse aide certification exam.
 The coursework covers infection control, basic restorative services, patients’ right, communication skills, emergency and safety procedures, HIPPA laws, cognitive dementias/impairment education, interpersonal skills, and personal care skill in 88 hours of lectures and 32 hours of clinical experience.
 Graduates are eligible to take the state exam and provide exceptional care as CNAs after certification.
-Students must provide TB test, criminal background check, and proof of a flu shot at the time of application.
-Contact the school for information on tuition and class schedules.

 Quality Healthcare Options